1. Seasonal Rhinitis

 The term occupational itself means the symptoms of allergic rhinitis only occur in a particular work environment, then this is known as occupational rhinitis.
 Allergens that cause perennial rhinitis are often involved, such as animal allergies for laboratory and farmworkers.

 Environments according to different work are:

 - Grain dust affecting farmers and agricultural workers

 - Flour affecting bakers

 - Fish and seafood proteins affecting factory and kitchen workers

-Cause is weak immunity and causative factors are Pollen, Dust, Dirt, Mites, Smoke, Strong Odor, etc.
+The cause is weak immunity and causative factors are Pollen, Dust, Dirt, Mites, Smoke, Strong Odor, etc.

-Irritants that can worsen non-allergic rhinitis
+Irritants that can worsen non-allergic rhinitis:-